Project-EPIC/epic-osm-realtime/README.md

 ### Planet-Stream by DevelopmentSeed
-DevSeed has built [Blog post](https://developmentseed.org/blog/2015/09/28/whats-trending-osm/) to support collection and aggregation of editing statistics during Mapathons.
+DevSeed has built Planet Stream [(Blog post)](https://developmentseed.org/blog/2015/09/28/whats-trending-osm/) to support collection and aggregation of editing statistics during Mapathons.
 [The repository is here](https://github.com/developmentseed/planet-stream).
 An example of what it can power is the [Missing Maps leaderboard page](http://www.missingmaps.org/leaderboards/#/missingmaps)

 PlanetStream is powered by `osm-meta-util`.
 Future work will consider using this stream in conjunction with PostgreSQL and redis for a near realtime cache of OSM edits, though this requires the overpass API to perform a lot of heavy lifting.